Finite-Sample and Distribution-Free Fair Classification: Optimal Trade-off Between Excess Risk and Fairness, and the Cost of Group-Blindness: A Unified Framework with Binary Sensitive Attributes

 \section{A Unified Framework with Binary Sensitive Attributes}

-In this section, we provide a unified post-processing framework for fair classification with binary sensitive attributes, i.e., $K=2$, that works for various fairness notions in both group-aware and group-blind scenarios.
-Under this framework, we start by deriving Bayes optimal $\alpha$-fair classifiers.
-Then in Section~\ref{sec:unify_binary}, we propose a universal post-processing algorithm for binary sensitive attributes with guaranteed fairness and excess risk.
-We will extend our analysis to the multi-class sensitive attribute setting where $K>2$ in Section A.2 of the supplement \citep{hou2024supplement}.
+In this section, we develop a unified post-processing framework for fair classification with binary sensitive attributes ($K=2$), applicable to various fairness notions in both group-aware and group-blind scenarios.
+We first derive Bayes optimal $\alpha$-fair classifiers.
+Then in Section~\ref{sec:unify_binary}, we propose a universal post-processing algorithm that guarantees both fairness and excess risk control.
+The framework is further extended to multi-class sensitive attributes ($K>2$) in Section A.2 of the supplement.